Spencer Foundation: Small Research Grants on Education

 - The Spencer Foundation does not award grants directly to individuals.

-- Small Research Grant budgets may not include indirect cost charges.
+- Small Research Grants on Education budgets are limited to $50,000 and may not include indirect cost charges per Spencer’s policy.

 Find more grants like this

-Find more grants like the Spencer Foundation: Small Research Grants by joining Instrumentl.
+Find more grants like the Spencer Foundation: Small Research Grants on Education by joining Instrumentl.

 We help nonprofits and academics find more grants and take control of their grants process with a refreshingly intuitive online platform.